 If after reading the above article you don't feel like you understand the issues of incorporating an existing business with debt, you may not want to use do-it-yourself LLC formation kits (like we sell at this website) or online incorporation services.
 Instead, you may want to work with a local attorney or tax accountant who can review the specifics of your situation.

 In this setting, you are not really "upgrading" to a local professional for the work of preparing the documents...the paperwork is pretty straightforward.
 Rather, what you're "upgrading" for is the opportunity get some tax planning help.

 Limited liability companies often make their LLC owners subject to payroll taxes.

 In many cases, in fact, LLC owners pay as much in payroll and self-employment taxes as they pay in income taxes.
-Payroll taxes run roughly 15.3% on the first $100,000 of earned income and roughly 2.9% thereafter!
+Payroll taxes run roughly 15.3% on the first $115,000 of earned income and then between 2.9% and 3.8% thereafter!

 Fortunately, the limited liability partner self employment tax treatment is usually pretty straightforward as long as you know how an LLC is treated for income tax accounting purposes.
 Here are the basic rules:

 If a single-member LLC (or one-owner LLC) engages in an active trade or business, the LLC pays self-employment tax on its profit.
 Note that in this case, the single-member LLC reports in business income on a Schedule C tax form and calculates its self-employment tax on a Schedule SE tax form.

 If a single-member LLC doesn't engage in an active trade or business--say, the LLC engages in a passive activity such as real estate investing--the LLC doesn't pay self-employment tax on its profit.
 Note that in this case, the single member LLC reports its passive income on a Schedule E.